zoearen/dig245-view-source/README.md

 1. Add appropriate structural HTML tags and attributes (`doctype`, `<html>`, `<head>`, `<body>`, etc.)
 1. Style your page with CSS using `<style>` tag or an external stylesheet file.
 Experiment!
 1. Using an ordered list, write step by step instructions for viewing the source code of a web page in your favorite browser.
 Include the name of the browser.
-1. Using an unordered list, write **three other** things you can do with the Dev Tools.
+1. Using an unordered list, write three other things you can do with the Dev Tools.
 1. Invent and add a new unique metaphor for this action (e.g. “Looking under the hood”).
-1. Find a website with interesting content in the console.
-Add a screenshot and link to the page.
+1. Find a website with a secret message in the console or source code (see examples below).
+Add a screenshot and link to the page with instructions to see the mesage.
-1. Using Javascript, add your own secret message for curious users to the console.
+1. Using Javascript, add your own secret message for curious users to the console that somehow *reflects on the content of this assignment*.
 Add your code using either the `script` tag at the end of the document, or link to an external `.js` file.
 Experiment with different `console` [ methods](https://developer.mozilla.org/en-US/docs/Web/API/console).
 1. Add an image of your favorite animal somewhere on the page.

 ### Publish